 I won’t minimise your experience or push a mind-over-matter narrative.
 This is supportive, reality-based therapy that makes room for pain, fatigue, brain fog, uncertainty, self-doubt, and the impact of dismissal and disbelief.

 If you live with chronic illness, you may have been doubted, dismissed, or encouraged into approaches that did not fit the realities of your health.
 In my work, you are the expert in your own experience.
-Therapy with me is not about denying symptoms; it’s about support and practical adjustment, within your capacity.
+Therapy with me is not about denying symptoms; it’s about emotional support, a place to process and adjust, within your capacity.

 You might be here because: